 Session 6 - The Volunteer Development Plan

-Building upon the entire Sulam for Current Leaders series of building visionary kehillot (sacred communities), this session is designed to help lay leaders, clergy and staff engage, train and inspire new volunteers.
+Building upon the entire Sulam for Current Leaders series of building visionary communities, this session is designed to help lay leaders, clergy and staff recruit, engage, train and inspire new volunteers.

 - Relevance – Providing training, feedback and guidance

 - Recognition- Praising what went right with an eye towards the future; thanking people appropriately